NeKoRoSYS/NeKoRoPIE/README.md

 ## Don't like Python?

 The Python server is as fast and thread-safe as it can be.
 It's exactly what you need for a web project, most of the time.
 Though, if you think your project is too heavy and needs to process features fast, we have a [branch](https://github.com/NeKoRoSYS/NeKoRoPIE/tree/go) that uses Go instead of Python for native concurrency and is pretty much faster than Python.
+It is a faithful 1:1 port, slightly adjusted in favor of Go's capabilities and the available packages it uses.